tytydraco/yessleep/out/My_landlord_is_missing_and_after_reading_his_diary_I_realized_I_am_in_danger_Pt_6.md

 “Be that as it may,” he smiled ear to ear, “I won.”

-His hand wandered down from my neck to my chest and his touch became more aggressive.
+His hand wandered down from my neck to my chest.
 “Is your device still recording?
-Why don't we keep it on and let all your little fans know that you're still my whore.
-You do what I say and you enjoy every minute of it.”
+Why don't we keep it on so all your little fans can hear you scream.”

-Tears fell silently as he began his onslaught of domineering touches and words.
-I reciprocated when demanded and enjoyed it when he told me to.
-He pumped in and out of me for what felt like ages and I just laid there silently, taking it.
+Tears fell silently as I lay there, disassociated from my body.

 The “punishment,” the “gift,” it was all the same.
 I had no autonomy and just wished more than anything that I could feel like a human again.

 When it was over, I continued laying there in silence as he held me in his arms.

 “Enjoy this.
 It's not every day that I want to cuddle you afterwards.
 Is intimacy from a monster not better than no intimacy at all, my love?”